 It is important not to assume too quickly that your child cannot learn the same things that other children are learning.
 The question that you need to ask first is: Can your child participate just as other children are?
 Also, your child may only require small changes like different expectations (for example, fewer math problems) or different class materials.
 Try to find out if your child can learn or handle the regular curriculum with some accommodations.
 You may not want to assume or want others to assume that your child is not capable.

 Decisions to modify subjects should only happen after discussions with parents (and sometimes students) have occurred and after you have agreed to it.
 When a decision is made to modify curriculum, people involved in planning for your child’s inclusion in regular classrooms should look at each subject to see what information, concepts or skills may be relevant for your child.
 For example, during an English class, your child may be learning words from a story while other children are learning how to analyze the story.
-Click here for two short stories on modifying the curriculum.

 Key Roles of Principals and Regular Classroom Teachers